rjdekker/MHI2MQTT/README.md

 * Connect the circuit to the air conditioner's CNS connector
 * Reconnect mains
 * Using a tablet or smart phone connect to the ESP-01's SSID (default: <i>MHI Roomname</i>, or as configured in line 21 of <i>MHI-ESP2MQTT.ino</i>)
-* Default password is <i>mitsubishi</i>
+* Default password is <i>mitsubishi</i>, or as configured in line 22 of <i>MHI-ESP2MQTT.ino</i>
-* The configuration portal should display automatically within a few seconds
+* The configuration portal should display automatically within a few seconds.
+If not, open a browser and enter 192.168.4.1.
 * Select <i>Configure WiFi</i>
 * Select home network on which the MQTT broker is running
 * Enter WiFi password
 * Enter IP address of MQTT broker
 * Enter port number of the MQTT broker
 * Enter MQTT username and password (leave empty if not used)
 * Optional: Change <i>WiFi Timeout</i> (max.
 99 minutes).
-Don't set it too high or it will a long time before it will reconnect after the network was down.
+Don't set it too high or it will a long time before it will reconnect after the network has been down.
 * Set the name of the room that the aircon is in (all available MQTT topics will have the prefix <i>Roomname/Aircon/...</i>)
 * Optional: Change the name of the aircon
 * Optional: Change topic names for <i>setpoint</i>, <i>state</i>, <i>vanes</i>, <i>fan speed</i>, <i>debug</i> and <i>service</i>